-I love a good bowl of chili, and smoked venison chili is a great one.
-Deer chili is probably one of the most trusty recipes a lot of people who cook game keep around as it’s a great place to toss a couple pounds of ground or stew meat: just forget about it for a while in a crock pot and come back to find dinner ready to go.
+Smoked venison chili is a great take on the classic.
+Deer chili is one of the most trusty recipes people who cook game keep around.
+It's a great place to use a few pounds of ground venison or stew meat: just forget about it in a crock pot and come back to find dinner ready to go.

 I'm particular about my chili though, and, it might come to a surprise to some people that I don't often use ground meat.
 I'm not above ground venison chili, and I'll still crush a bowl if you put one in front of me, especially if it has a good handful of grated cheddar and some onions and sour cream on top, but, chili with hunks of meat in it is my preference.
 That being said, doing a combo with ground and diced meat is fun too.

 As far as what cut to use, I'll make stews occasionally out of muscles cut from a leg of venison in a pinch, but those muscles are lean, and better for quick cooking, or use as roasts.
 For a long, slow-cooked stew, what you really want to use is diced shoulder, a shank, or, my favorite: venison neck.

 Venison / deer neck is arguably my favorite cut from the beast, and I include backstraps and tenderloins in that.
 Why?
 Because it's the ultimate stew and slow-cooking meat.
 Venison neck is a hard-working muscle, and that means it's got all kinds of fun connective tissue and collagen that breaks down and adds succulence to whatever it's cooked in.

 And venison neck is versatile.
 You can take a fileted deer neck and make something elegant, like the rolled, braised and seared roast I made a video of here.
 Or, you can simply cut it into pieces and make it into soup, pulled meat, or what have you.
 It's truly one of the hardest working cuts on the deer, in more ways that one.